Saftophobia/terasoft-12/README.md

 <p align="center"> https://www.youtube.com/watch?v=sl8d_kQj3c0 </p>

 ####Games:
 * A race between two children to get the sense of acceleration.
-(My part)
+(Code is ported from code.google.com, my commits are enlisted under asafty2003@gmail.com )
 * Angry-Bird like to teach children how to adjust speed and angle.
 * Football shootout to get the sense of Power/Angle.